Blog

 - Civil Litigation

-Anthony carried out the litigation process diligently.
-Covering all bases is a trait any good lawyer would possess, and although this case was an easy win for a lawyer of Anthony’s caliber, it nonetheless gives all of us at Very Law much to be proud of.
+Very Law carried out the litigation process diligently.
+Covering all bases is a trait any good lawyer would possess, and although this case was an easy win for lawyers of our caliber, it nonetheless gives us much to be proud of.

 Read Article - Civil Litigation